 Siting a treatment and disposal facility is challenging.
 Many factors come into play, including:

-NIMBY - not in my backyard.
-A society-wide quandary in waste management.
+NIMBY - “not in my backyard” is a society-wide quandary that plagues waste management.
 People want the goods and activities that produce waste, but they do not want the waste treated or disposed of near them.
 When you put the adjective “medical” or “hazardous” or “radioactive” in front of waste, people get even more antsy.

 This is a worldwide issue, and waste often crosses national boundaries.
 Indeed, the Basel Convention is about trade and transfer of waste.